rizqillah-pnl/rizqillah-pnl/README.md

 <!-- Here are some ideas to get you started: -->

-🔭 I’m currently studying at Lhokseumawe State Polytechnic<br>
+🔭 I’m currently studying at Lhokseumawe State Polytechnic.<br>
-👯 I’m looking to collaborate on Web Fullstack and Android<br>
+👯 I’m looking to collaborate on Web Fullstack and Android.<br>
 😄 Enjoy with my GitHub Account<br>

 ⚡ Fun fact: I study because I'm lazy